-NABARD GRADE A 2023 Selection Process
+NABARD GRADE A Selection Process 2024

-The NABARD Grade A prelims exam carries a total of 200 MCQs (multiple-choice questions), and candidates need to score the minimum qualifying marks.
-This is the second phase of the online written exam, which consists of both objective and descriptive-type questions.
+Mains is the second phase of the online written exam includes objective and descriptive-type questions.
 Candidates who clear the preliminary and main online written tests will be shortlisted for an interview round.

 Stages | Marks |